Electronics03/SNU_25_Internship/Final_Project_Implementation/Explanation/Max_Tree.md

 ![max_tree_arch](/Final_Project_Implementation/Explanation/Pictures/max_T_1.png)

+The `max_comparator` module has a latency of 1 clock cycle.

 Based on the figure above ($8$, $2^3$ inputs), a total of 3 stages of max operations are required to determine the maximum value.
 Bypass registers are used to forward the bypass signals.

+For 64 inputs, a total of 6 stages are required.
+With each stage having a latency of 1 clock cycle, the total latency is 6 clock cycles.

 ## IV.
 Verilog Code